 The fourth part of the book begins here.
 The young woman uses euphemisms to describe her dream so that it can be interpreted in two different ways: (1) the woman describes a dream about a night when the man came to visit her at her house; and (2) the woman describes a dream about starting to sleep with the man.
-(See: Euphemism) ULT 2 I was asleep, but my heart was awake.
-There is the sound of my beloved knocking and saying, "Open to me, my sister, my love, my dove, my undefiled one, for my head is wet with dew, my hair with the night's dampness." but my heart was awake The heart is the center of thought and feeling.
-Alternate translation: "but I could think clearly" or "but I knew what I was feeling" (See: Idiom) my beloved This phrase refers to the man whom the woman loves.
+(See: Euphemism (p.
+158)) (See: Euphemism (p.158)) but my heart was awake The heart is the center of thought and feeling.
+Alternate translation: "but I could think clearly" or "but I knew what I was feeling" (See: Idiom (p.174)) (See: Idiom (p.174)) my beloved This phrase refers to the man whom the woman loves.
 In some languages it may be more natural for her to refer to him as "my lover."
 See how you translated this in Song of Songs 1:13.
 Alternate translation: "my dear one" or "my lover" Open to me This could mean: (1) literal, "Open the door for me," or (2) metaphorical, "Let me make love to you."
-(See: Assumed Knowledge and Implicit Information and Metaphor) my sister This is an idiom of affection.
+(See: [[rc:///ta/man/translate/figs-explicit]] and [[rc:///ta/man/translate/figs-metaphor]]) (See: Assumed Knowledge and Implicit Information (p.144)) my sister This is an idiom of affection.
 They are not actually brother and sister.
 See how you translated this in Song of Songs 4:9.
-Alternate translation: "my dear" or "my darling" (See: Idiom) my love "you whom I love."
-See how you translated this in Song of Songs 1:9. my dove See how you translated this in Song of Songs 2:14. undefiled one "my perfect one" or "my faithful one" or "my innocent one" dew drops of water or mist that form as the night becomes cool my hair with the night's dampness The words "is wet" are understood from the previous phrase.
+Alternate translation: "my dear" or "my darling" (See: Idiom (p.174)) my love "you whom I love."
+See how you translated this in Song of Songs 1:9. my dove See how you translated this in Song of Songs 2:14. undefiled one Alternate translation: "my perfect one" or "my faithful one" or "my innocent one" dew drops of water or mist that form as the night becomes cool my hair with the night's dampness The words "is wet" are understood from the previous phrase.
 They can be repeated here.
-Alternate translation: "my hair is wet with the night's dampness" (See: Ellipsis) "I have taken off my robe ... dirty?"
+Alternate translation: "my hair is wet with the night's dampness" (See: Ellipsis (p.156)) (See: Ellipsis (p.156)) "I have taken off my robe & dirty?"
 This is what the woman thought to herself when she heard the man speak.
 (Song of Songs 5:2).
 This could be translated with the woman saying that this is what she was thinking, or the woman could just explain the situation and her thoughts as in the UST.
-Alternate translation: "I thought to myself, 'I have taken off my robe ... dirty?'"
-ULT 3 "I have taken off my robe; must I put it on again?
-I have washed my feet; must I get them dirty?" or "I had taken off my robe and I did not want to put it on again.
+Alternate translation: "I thought to myself, 'I have taken off my robe ... dirty?"" or "I had taken off my robe and I did not want to put it on again.
 I had washed my feet and I did not want to get them dirty."
-(See: Direct and Indirect Quotations) robe thin linen clothing that people wore on their skin must I put it on again?
+(See: Direct and Indirect Quotations (p.152)) (See: Direct and Indirect Quotations (p.152)) robe thin linen clothing that people wore on their skin must I put it on again?

-This can be translated as a statement.
+If it would be helpful in your language, you could express this question as a statement.
 Alternate translation: "I do not want to put it on again."
-(See: Rhetorical Question) I have washed my feet While the word "feet" can be a euphemism for private parts, this probably refers to literal feet.
+(See: Rhetorical Question (p.194)) (See: Rhetorical Question (p.194)) I have washed my feet While the word "feet" can be a euphemism for private parts, this probably refers to literal feet.
 The woman seems more likely to want to make love than to want to refrain from lovemaking because she has just bathed.
-(See: Euphemism) must I get them dirty?
+(See: Euphemism (p.158)) must I get them dirty?